BarryCarlyon/twitch_misc/examples/guest_star/obs_assist/README.md

 ## What is this example

-This is an exmaple tool to help streamers interact Guest Start with OBS 29+
+This is an example tool to help streamers interact Guest Start with OBS 29+

 ## Instruction for Use